ScilifelabDataCentre/Anubis/anubis/README.md

 - `prepare`: Set up the context for each request.
 - Setup of URLs; delegation to their respective blueprint.
 - `home`: Display home page.
+- `status`: Return JSON for the current status.
+- `sitemap`: Return an XML sitemap.

 ## `config.py`